Using vSphere Host Groups with Tanzu Kubernetes Grid Integrated Edition

 Another way to segment resources within a cluster is using host groups.
 This means that within a cluster object you can specify certain ESXi hosts to be part of a host group.

-Enterprise PKS users can define host groups in vSphere, then in the PKS tile can specify the host group.
+Tanzu Kubernetes Grid Integrated Edition users can define host groups in vSphere, then in the TKGI tile can specify the host group.
 Host groups align with the Availability Zone (AZ) construct in BOSH.

 For more information on vSphere host groups, refer to the vSphere documentation.

-This subsection describes use cases for using host groups with Enterprise PKS.
+This subsection describes use cases for using host groups with Tanzu Kubernetes Grid Integrated Edition.

 Enabling Support for vSAN Fault Domains